Daniel-VDM/Coreference-Annotator/README.md

 ## How it works

-The script takes in a `.csv` file that is formatted as follows:
+The script takes in a `.csv` file that is formatted as follows (columns separated by '\t' characters):

 <p align="center">
   <img src="img/dataFmtIn.png" width="500">